oscdoctest/Qi-Docs/docs/Qi_Calculation_Types.rst

 **Status code**

-*  200 - The object was successfully updated.
 *  400 - One of the arguments is invalid or a referenced dependent object does not exist.
 *  401 - The user is not authorized to perform this operation.
 *  500 - An unexpected error occurred.